Dive with us into programming

 As the name “Beginner’s Workshop” assumes, we make sure that our applicants have not been to a Rails Girls workshop before and we give preference to those who have no experience with any programming or scripting language at all.
 We believe it is much easier for those who already have had some experiences with programming languages to get into Ruby on Rails by themselves.
 So it would be fair to leave the room for people who might not even know where to start.

-However, we welcome people with a bit of coding knowledge to our Code & Cakes and they are also welcome to ask if any project groups currently have open spots.
+However, we welcome people with a bit of coding knowledge to our Code & Cake Workshops and they are also welcome to ask if any project groups currently have open spots.

 Not showing up without informing us